nfergu/hashtableperf/README.md

  setting -XX:AutoBoxCacheMax=20000 instead of -XX:+AggressiveOpts.
 This seems to indicate that object creation is relatively expensive in this test, since we can make it significantly faster by avoiding creation of Integer objects.
  * Python performed worse than I expected.
 I was expecting it to be slower than C++ and Java, but 30x slower seems like a lot.
-Tips for optimizing the Python test would be appreciated.
+Tips for optimizing the Python test would be appreciated. @grantjenks suggests that the python code can be made around 2x faster by avoiding the use of the integer arithmetic in the main loop, as well as the method lookup for map.get().
+See [this issue](https://github.com/nfergu/hashtableperf/issues/1).

 ## Configuration